This is a new monthly series. You can subscribe to it here… enjoy!

 Only a few weeks later, sake is the focus of a Heinzelcheesetalk, the wine and cheese tastings which I have been organising since 2014 in the Markthalle Neun Berlin-Kreuzberg.
 Our first collaboration.

 In autumn Walter organizes the first Sake Berlin, a trade fair that saw sake makers presenting their products to the German trade public.
-I give my first master class on the topic in front of packed ranks: Sake meets Cheese.
+A great chance to give my first master class on the topic in front of packed ranks: Sake meets Cheese.

 Then the events of the past few months caused a certain amount of disruption, but finally the two of us once again sit at a table with good wine and good food.
 We need to move on, let’s start a joint project, a monthly series of sake and cheese pairings.
-Walter introduces two different sake from a brewery, I select a cheese for each of them and explain why exactly these make sense on the virtual cheese plate.
+Walter introduces two different sake, I select a cheese for each of them and explain why exactly these make sense on the virtual cheese plate.

 Walter’s specialist importer Fujita from Düsseldorf is immediately enthusiastic about the idea and not only sponsors our first sake, but also establishes a contact with Meimonshukai.